Complaint Agent

 Enabling the Complaint Agent offers several pros.

 The Complaint Agent is designed to handle customer complaints in a structured and automated way.
-You can trigger the agent by API calls, typically as part of a digital process in your own environment.
+You can trigger the agent by API calls, typically as part of a value stream in your own environment.

 You can view the exact steps and actions that are predefined for Complaint Agent type in the **Template Prompt** field.